MicrosoftDocs/EMDocs/microsoft-365-enterprise/m365ehub.md

                                                 </div>
                                                 <div class="cardText">
                                                     <h3>Communicate with your team in real time</h3>
-                                                    <p>Find out how to use Microsoft Teams to find and collaborate with colleagues through chat, access content and tools in a centralized repository, share info and get input, and stay up-to-date with your team's status and activities.</p>
+                                                    <p>Find out how you can use Microsoft Teams to find and collaborate with colleagues through chat, access content and tools in a centralized repository, share info and get input, and more.</p>
                                                 </div>
                                             </div>
                                         </div>